Youth & Education

-Since education breaks down many barriers to success, Partners for Community offers GED support to youth and adults looking to obtain their GED through its affiliates.
-The Young Parents Program (see below) helps young adults obtain a GED and then move on to college.
-The CIES program, also run by the Corporation for Public Management (CPM), is a job training and employment program for adults that often has GED education as part of a participant’s individualized program to reach full-time, long-term employment.
+Since education breaks down many barriers to success, Partners for Community offers HiSet support to youth and adults looking to obtain their HiSet through its affiliates.
+The Young Parents Program (see below) helps young adults obtain a HiSet and then move on to college.
+The CIES program, also run by the Corporation for Public Management (CPM), is a job training and employment program for adults that often has HiSet education as part of a participant’s individualized program to reach full-time, long-term employment.

 Young Parents Program

 The Corporation for Public Management runs a Young Parents Program (YPP) as part of the MA Department of Transitional Assistance Employment Services Program.
-The program looks to reduce welfare dependency among young parents, ages 14 to 21, who have not achieved a high school diploma or GED.
-The YPP program helps young parents get GEDs, jobs, parenting skills, and additional education.
+The program looks to reduce welfare dependency among young parents, ages 14 to 24, who have not achieved a high school diploma or HiSet or are exploring next steps after high school/HiSet completion.
+The YPP program helps young parents obtain HiSet, training, parenting skills, employment and higher education.
 YPP offers access to education with “real world” implications, teaching participants how to apply math, science, communication and other skills to raising a family and other day-to-day activities.
-The YPP program is based upon support and mutual respect and trust, and is so successful in helping young people that in FY2008, over 80% of program participants who came in without graduating high school not only obtained a GED but went on to college.
+The YPP program is based upon support, mutual respect and trust and has a proven track record of success.